guscastro/BitPoker-webrtc-peer/README.md

 From [@bitcoinbrisbane](https://github.com/bitcoinbrisbane)'s [BitPoker](https://github.com/bitcoinbrisbane/BitPoker).

-This WebRTC client is intended to provide a JavaScript BitPoker API for other Poker clients to build on top off.
+This WebRTC peer is intended to provide a JavaScript BitPoker API for Poker clients to build on top off.

 Work in progress...